rctay/knowfox/How-to-install-Knowfox-at-Uberspace.md

 ![entry](https://raw.githubusercontent.com/oschettler/knowfox/doc/entry.png)

-This concludes our first installment on how to get started with Knowfox.
+This concludes the second variant of how to get started with Knowfox.

 Know more and have fun,